jekverse/ComfyUI-Paperspace/README.md

 ## 🛠️ What’s Included?
 - **Virtual Environment** – We use a Python virtual environment here, so no more messy dependency conflicts.
 Let’s keep it clean, people. 🧼
 - **ComfyUI-Manager** – That’s right, you’re getting the manager too.
-It's like getting fries with your burger.
 - **Cloudflared with Custom Domain** – Oh, and did I mention we’ve got a custom domain?
 Say hello to: `https://comfyuiflux.jekverse.id/`.
 Feel fancy already, don't you? 💻✨

 ## 🚀 Installation Instructions